 The Technology Core is NewSchool's centralized support center for student, faculty, and staff's information technology (IT) and printing needs.
-The Technology Core, previously known as the Print Center, is located on the first floor of the main building in front of the auditorium.
+The Technology Core. is located on the first floor of the main building in front of the auditorium.
 The Technology Core offers a comprehensive array of services to NewSchool's campus community, which are listed below.